Disease/Disorder

 Environmental

 AC joint separation is more common in contact sport athletes.
-Occupations and sports that require repetitive overhead lifting have a higher prevalence of AC joint arthritis.13 It is also more common in patients with spinal cord injury, with a prevalence of 50-71%.14
+Occupations and sports that require repetitive overhead lifting have a higher prevalence of AC joint arthritis.13 It is also more common in patients with spinal cord injury, given increased demands placed on the upper extremities for mobility and transfers, with a prevalence of 50-71%.14

 Social role and social support system